 New York State has one of the highest rates in the nation for tick-borne illnesses.
-For this reason, it is vital to take all possible precautions and know that threats that these tiny creatures pose to our health.
+For this reason, it is vital to take all possible precautions and know the threats that these tiny creatures pose to our health.

-While most infamous for being the carries of Lyme Disease – one of the fastest growing diseases in the country – this is just the beginning of the havoc that ticks can cause.
+While most infamous for being the carries of Lyme Disease – one of the fastest-growing diseases in the country – this is just the beginning of the havoc that ticks can cause.
 It is important to know what else you may be at risk for, but more importantly, how to prevent coming in contact with ticks altogether.

 Prevention and Protection